o2dependent/eolsen.dev/src/content/projects/scholarship-manager.md

 ### UI Framework: React and Remix

 I chose this because I wanted to try out Remix.
 I only used Remix in small projects where I wasn't doing much other than making a basic React app, and was far too confident going into this project.
 I have become very accustom to Astro's way of setting up API endpoints and handling server side data, which made it kinda jarring at first.
-Overall I don't think I would use Remix over Astro again for various reasons I will touch on in the challenges faced section.
+Overall I don't think I would use Remix over Astro again for various reasons I will touch on in the Challenges section.

 ### Styling: Radix

-# Challenges Faced
+# Challenges

 ## Remix SSR